fulup-bzh/RangeSlider/README.md

 RangeSlider for Angular & Foundation
 ====================================

-Range Slider for Angular & Foundation5.
+Range Sliders for Angular & Foundation5.
 The only real dependency outside of Angular is Foundation RangeSlider SSS

+ - should work on Firefox,Chrome,Safari with mouse,keyboard and touchscreen, does not work on old version of IE.

 Project :
  - demo: http://breizhme.net/rangeslider/demo/